WalletScrutiny/WalletScrutinyCom/_hardware/trezorOne.md

 > **Secure update procedure.**<br>
   The bootloader erases the device memory if the firmware signature is invalid.
-  Downgrading to a vulnerable version also wipes the memory.
+  Downgrade to a vulnerable version also wipes the memory.

 We suppose, downgrading to any version - not only vulnerable ones - wipes the memory.